Mermaid-Inspired DIY Slime Without Borax

 Mermaid Slime without Borax

-If you're searching for a mermaid slime without Borax, here is an very simple recipe!
+If you're searching for a mermaid slime without Borax, here is a very simple recipe!

 Materials

-1 oz glitter pen (any color you want your slime to be.
-We did purple, teal and blue.)
+• 1 ounces glitter pen any color you want your slime to be.
+We did purple, teal and blue.

-Food coloring (whichever color you use of the glitter pen to accent the color)
+• Food coloring choose whichever color you use of the glitter pen which will make the color show up better.

 Silver glitter